-Energy use and emissions in processing While the absolute consumption of energy and water in the 2018/19 financial year fell at about the same rate as the 17.6% lower beet processing volume, the poorer beet quality (lower sugar content and internal quality, higher weed content), which led to around 24.9% lower product output (main and by-products), caused all average specific consumption values per tonne of product to rise compared with the previous year.
+Energy use and emissions in processing

+While the absolute consumption of energy and water in the 2018|19 financial year fell at about the same rate as the 17.6% lower beet processing volume, the poorer beet quality (lower sugar content and internal quality, higher weed content), which led to around 24.9% lower product output (main and by-products), caused all average specific consumption values per tonne of product to rise compared with the previous year.

-Average specific direct energy consumption in processing operations at AGRANA's sugar plants In gigajoules (GJ) per tonne of core and by-products per tonne of core and by-products
+Average specific direct energy consumption in processing operations at AGRANA's sugar plants2 per tonne of core and by-products

+In gigajoules (GJ) per tonne of core and by-products

-Specific consumption of non-renewable energy per tonne of core and by-products Specific consumption of renewable energy
+Specific consumption of renewable energy per tonne of core and by-products

-Average specific emissions (from direct and indirect energy use) from processing operations at AGRANA's sugar plants In kg of CO2 equivalent per tonne of core and by-products for their plant-available nutrients.
+Average specific emissions (from direct and indirect energy use) from processing operations at AGRANA's sugar plants2

+In kg of CO2 equivalent per tonne of core and by-products

+1 EUF analysis of soil samples: Electro-ultrafiltration is a laboratory method for the analysis of soil substrates for their plant-available nutrients.
 The EUF method is employed for a practice-oriented fertiliser advisory system.

-Kg of CO2 equivalent per tonne of core and by-products

-EUF analysis of soil samples: Electro-ultrafiltration is a laboratory method for the analysis of soil substrates

-See GRI reporting boundaries, page 10.
+See GRI reporting boundaries, page 42.

-- Percentage change based on average specific direct energy consumption per tonne of core and by-products. - Percentage change based on average specific emissions (from direct and indirect energy use) per tonne of core and by-products.
+3 Percentage change based on average specific direct energy consumption per tonne of core and by-products.

+4 Percentage change based on average specific emissions (from direct and indirect energy use) per tonne of core and by-products.

-Thus, the average specific direct energy consumption per tonne of core and by-products in the Sugar segment rose by 12.1% compared to one year earlier (see chart on page 44).
+Thus, the average specific direct energy consumption per tonne of core and by-products in the Sugar segment rose by 12.1% compared to one year earlier (see chart on page 76).